isb-cgc/readthedocs/docs/source/sections/BestPractices.rst

   - Persistent disks are restricted to the zone where your instance is located.
   - Use persistent disks if you are running analyses that require low latency and high-throughput.

- b.) `Object Store: <https://cloud.google.com/compute/docs/disks/#gcsbuckets>`_ Google Cloud storage buckets are the most flexible and economical storage option.
+ b.) `Object Storage: <https://cloud.google.com/compute/docs/disks/#gcsbuckets>`_ Google Cloud storage buckets are the most flexible and economical storage option.

   - Unlike persistent disks, Cloud Storage buckets are not restricted to the zone where your instance is located.
   - Additionally, you can read and write data to a bucket from multiple instances simultaneously.